 My name’s Vincenzo, I am a Neapolitan chap currently living in the UK (you might have guessed that from my use of chap), where they call me Vinnie or Vince.
 I am also a Christian, a husband, a dad, a theologian, an apologist, a computer scientist, a software architect, and I like martial arts (though I do not practice).

-I am not fond of boasting in qualifications, but overtime I realised that for many people they help put things into perspective, so: I hold a Bachelor and a Master in Computer Science from the University of Naples, I am currently studying for a Bachelor in Biblical Theology with the University of Chester (via King’s Evangelical Divinity School), and I am a full time Software Architect for event-driven microservices architectures.
+I hold a Bachelor and a Master in Computer Science from the University of Naples, I am currently studying for a Bachelor in Biblical Theology with the University of Chester (via King’s Evangelical Divinity School), and I am a full time Software Architect.

 Opinions and truth

 Views on this blog are strictly mine.
-Truth is strictly God’s.
+Truth is strictly God’s, anywhere, any time.

 Why this blog?